Los Angeles Kings: Stanley Cup championships (2011–2014)

 During the 2013–14 season, the Kings acquired Marian Gaborik, and qualified for their fifth straight playoffs with the sixth-best result of the West.
 In the first round of the 2014 playoffs, the Kings played their in-state rivals, the San Jose Sharks.
-After losing the first three games to the Sharks, the Kings became the fourth team in NHL history to win the final four games in a row after initially being down three games to none, beating the Sharks in San Jose in the deciding Game 7.
+After losing the first three games to the Sharks, the Kings became the fourth team in NHL history to win the final four games in a row after initially being down three games to none, beating the Sharks in San Jose in the deciding game 7.
 In the second round, the Kings played another in-state rival, Anaheim.
 After starting the series with two wins, the Kings lost three-straight games, trailing the series three games to two.
-However, for the second time in the first two rounds of the playoffs, the Kings were able to rally back after being down in the series and defeated the Ducks in Anaheim in Game 7.
+However, for the second time in the first two rounds of the playoffs, the Kings were able to rally back after being down in the series and defeated the Ducks in Anaheim in game 7.
 In the third round, the Kings jumped out to a three-games-to-one lead against Stanley Cup-defending Chicago, but were unable to close out the series in the fifth and sixth games.
-On June 1, 2014, the Kings advanced to the Stanley Cup Finals for the second time in three years after winning Game 7, 4–3, in overtime through a goal from Alec Martinez, clinching their third Western Conference title in franchise history.
-The Kings became the first team in NHL history to win three Game 7s en route to a Stanley Cup Finals berth.
+On June 1, 2014, the Kings advanced to the Stanley Cup Final for the second time in three years after winning game 7, 4–3, in overtime through a goal from Alec Martinez, clinching their third Western Conference title in franchise history.
+The Kings became the first team in NHL history to win three game 7s en route to a Stanley Cup Final berth.
 Not only were the Kings the first team in history to accomplish this feat, but they also managed to win all game sevens on opposing ice.
 For the third time, the Kings were finalists after finishing third in their division and sixth or lower in their conference.

-In the Final, the Kings faced the Eastern Conference-winning New York Rangers, who had defeated the Montreal Canadiens in six games in the Eastern Finals.
-The Kings won the Stanley Cup in five games, culminating with an Alec Martinez goal in the second overtime of Game 5 at Staples Center.
+In the Stanley Cup Final, the Kings faced the Eastern Conference-winning New York Rangers, who had defeated the Montreal Canadiens in six games in the conference finals.
+The Kings won the Stanley Cup in five games, culminating with an Alec Martinez goal in the second overtime of game 5 at Staples Center.
 The championship run had a record-tying 26 playoff games (the 1986–87 Philadelphia Flyers and 2003–04 Calgary Flames being the others), with the Kings facing elimination a record seven times.
-With their Game 7 victory in the Conference Finals and wins in the first two games of the Cup Finals, they became the first team to win three consecutive playoff games after trailing by more than one goal in each game.
-Justin Williams, who scored twice in the Finals and had points in all three Game 7s throughout the playoffs, won the Conn Smythe Trophy as playoff MVP.
+With their game 7 victory in the conference finals and wins in the first two games of the Cup Final, they became the first team to win three consecutive playoff games after trailing by more than one goal in each game.
+Justin Williams, who scored twice in the Cup Final and had points in all three game 7s throughout the playoffs, won the Conn Smythe Trophy as playoff MVP.